All Episodes

 But please, I still don't get it.

-Pay people not to grow something.
+Pay people not to grow something?

 Robert in Saginaw, Michigan.

-Rah uh Robert, welcome to the Rush Show.
+Robert, welcome to the Russ Show.

 I agree with that.

-Don't you know paying people not to grow things.
+Don't, you know, paying people not to grow things.

-That's stupid too.
+That's stupid, too.

-They ought to let them grow stuff and let them just, you know, sh sell it to whoever they want.
+They ought to let them grow stuff and let them just, you know, sell it to whoever they want.

-Anyways, I'm calling on this jobs bank thing.
+Anyways, I'm calling on this Jobs Bank thing.

-That guy that called in must have been from management from some place.
+That guy that called in must have been from management from someplace because I work for, I mean, I'm with the UAW.

 I've been there for six years.